knthgrb/knthgrb/README.md

 <h1 align="center">Hi, I am <strong>Kenneth Garbo</strong> 👋</h1>

 ## 💁‍♂️ About Me
-- 🎓 Graduated BS in Computer Engineering as a **Magna Cum Laude** at Cebu Technological University - Danao Campus.
+- 🎓 Graduated BS in Computer Engineering as a **Magna Cum Laude** from Cebu Technological University - Danao Campus.

 ## 🚀 What I'm Into